Guestuser: Login or enrol?

 Whatever the source, the picture should be available on the PC (including Macs, Linux boxes) that you connect to the internet with.

 Currently Mountain Views can accept JPEG format pictures.
 Often pictures in this format are named as "apicture.jpg" or "Pic100-001.jpg", though not always.
-JPEG is the most popular format for digital cameras and can be produced by most scanning software.
-If your picture is not in JPEG format you will need to convert it to JPEG format which can be done by editing tools such as Paintshop Pro or Photoshop.
+If your picture is not in JPEG format you will need to convert it to JPEG format which can be done by editing tools such as Paint, Paintshop Pro or Photoshop.

 (This picture of Lough Aluirg, Croghnalaragagh and Muckish in Donegal is 400 pixels wide by 259 high )